robstoll/atrium/README.md

     ◾ is instance of type: String (kotlin.String) -- Class: java.lang.String
       » contains:
         ⚬ value: "min"        <1234789>
-          ⚬ ▶ number of occurrences: -1
+          ⚬ ▶ number of matches: -1
               ◾ is at least: 1
 ◆ ▶ myNullableFun(2147483647): "2147483647"        <1234789>
     ◾ equals: "max"        <1234789>